-On Wednesday, January 9, 2013, the Baseball Writers vote for the 2013 Major League Baseball Hall of Fame will be revealed.
+On Wednesday, January 8, 2014, the Baseball Writers Association of America (BBWAA) vote for the 2014 Major League Baseball Hall of Fame will be revealed.
 Holding the keys to such an elite fraternity must be a daunting task.
 You're voting on players to proverbially sit next to Ruth, Aaron, Mays, Mathewson and the like.

-The pervasive theme this year is the specter of performance enhancing drugs
+pervasive theme the past several years remains the specter of performance enhancing drugs

 that infiltrated the league during the so called "Steroid Era".
 On the

 bubble now are the first generation "users", ones that presumably were

 clean earlier in their career but found a "fountain of youth" late which